gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-app/on_cancel.md

+---
+title: On Cancel
+order: 7
+---

-# On Select
+# On Cancel

+> Send cancellation request_id with reasons list in case of cancellation
-> Send draft order object with quoted price for selected items
+> request.
+Else send cancelled order object

 ## Overview

-> The BPP will send the draft order with the quoted price to the BAP.
+> The BPP will send the cancelled order object to the BAP.

 ## Request

 ### URL

-> /on_select
+> /on_cancel

 ### Method